Foster care: Abuse and negligence

-From 1993 through 2002 there were 107 recorded deaths; there are approximately 400,000 children in out-of-home care, in the United States.
-Almost 10% of children in foster care have stayed in foster care for five or more years.
-Nearly half of all children in foster care have chronic medical problems.
-8% of all children in foster care have serious emotional problems, 11% of children exiting foster care aged out of the system, in 2011.
-Children in foster care experience high rates of child abuse, emotional deprivation, and physical neglect.
-In one study in the United Kingdom "foster children were 7–8 times, and children in residential care 6 times more likely to be assessed by a pediatrician for abuse than a child in the general population".
-A study of foster children in Oregon and Washington State found that nearly one third reported being abused by a foster parent or another adult in a foster home.
-The "Parent Trauma Response Questionnaire" states that parental overprotection can be just as harmful psychologically as neglect.
+Although the majority of children in the foster care system are not abused or neglected, children in foster care do experience higher rates of child abuse, emotional deprivation, and physical neglect than those not in care.
+In one study in the United Kingdom, "foster children were 7–8 times, and children in residential care 6 times more likely to be assessed by a pediatrician for abuse than a child in the general population".
+A study of foster children in Oregon and Washington State in the US found that nearly one-third reported being abused by a foster parent or another adult in a foster home.